 The Company has appointed Deloitte Touche Tohmatsu LLC to serve as the accounting auditor for the audit of its business accounts as required by law.
 Compensation is paid to the accounting auditor based on an auditing contract signed with Deloitte Touche Tohmatsu.

 Internal Control Systems and Policies

-The Company resolved at the Board of Directors' meeting on May 19, 2006 to establish an internal control system as mandated for a large company with a Board of Directors by the Companies Act and its enforcement regulations.
-The Company revises the details of this resolution promptly in response to changes inside and outside the Company.
+The Company resolved at the Board of Directors’ meeting on May 19, 2006 to establish an internal control system as mandated for a large company with a Board of Directors by the Companies Act and its enforcement regulations.
+The Company revises the details of this resolution as necessary in response to changes inside and outside the Company.
 At the current time, the details are as follows: